Total war: Imperial Japan

 During the first part of the Shōwa era, the government of Imperial Japan launched a string of policies to promote a total war effort against China and occidental powers and increase industrial production.
 Among these were the National Spiritual Mobilization Movement and the Imperial Rule Assistance Association.

 The State General Mobilization Law had fifty clauses, which provided for government controls over civilian organisations (including labour unions), nationalisation of strategic industries, price controls and rationing, and nationalised the news media.
 The laws gave the government the authority to use unlimited budgets to subsidise war production and to compensate manufacturers for losses caused by war-time mobilisation.
-Eighteen of the fifty articles outlined penalties for violators.
+Some articles outlined penalties for violators.

 To improve its production, Imperial Japan used millions of slave labourers and pressed more than 18 million people in East Asia into forced labour.

 United Kingdom

 Before the onset of the Second World War, Great Britain drew on its First World War experience to prepare legislation that would allow immediate mobilisation of the economy for war, should future hostilities break out.
 Rationing of most goods and services was introduced, not only for consumers but also for manufacturers.
 This meant that factories manufacturing products that were irrelevant to the war effort had more appropriate tasks imposed.
 All artificial light was subject to legal blackouts.